apacific/Scrambler-Fuzz/README.md

 # Scrambler-Fuzz

-An analog effects circuit for electric instruments, with gain staging and voicing suitable for lead guitar.
+An analog effects circuit for electric instruments, with gain staging and voicing suitable for guitar, bass, and/or synthesizer.
 Based on the classic Scrambler by Ampeg.

 ### Electronics and Wiring